Texas disabled veterans without universal handicap signage could get a ticket - NewsBreak

 AUSTIN (KXAN) — Disabled veteran plates without the International Symbol of Access (ISA) are no longer acceptable when parking in a handicap spot.

-The law has been in effect since January, but a veteran we spoke with feels there needs to be more awareness about the change that could cost you hundreds of dollars.Once a retail giant, Kmart down to 3 stores after NJ closing
+The law has been in effect since January, but a veteran we spoke with feels there needs to be more awareness about the change that could cost you hundreds of dollars.23 Texas laws went into effect New Year’s Day — 1 involves public safety

 Mark Jordan, a retired drill sergeant, has been out of the military for nearly 10 years.
 Now, a recognized disabled veteran, he’s used to parking in handicapped spots.
 That was until early March.